LANDSCAPE OBJECT SCATTERER

 This script automatically places landscape objects such as trees, plants, mushrooms and rocks in any scene.
 While the script can work with very little configuration, there are a lot of features build-in that can not just be guessed or accidently stumbled upon.
 Please take your time with this documentation, the script can be quite fun to play with.

 This script is designed to help you populate any landscape with an abundance of plants.
 All you do is to specify a rectangular area that will be measured (height and slope) to identify if a plant can grow in that area.
 Eligible spots are identified by looking at the height and slope of a potential placement position.
 The terrain measurement is then compared against the parameter you specified.
 The primary parameter you specify is the height range that a plant is allowed to grow on.
 Some plants will only be allowed at ground level, while other plants or objects may be set to only grow on mountain tops.
 The second parameter that is considered is the slope.
 Some tall plants can usually grow on fairly steep slopes, while others like bushes typically prefer flatter grounds.
+The plants can either always grow upright for things like trees, or adhere to the slope for things like grass.

 - Placement based on height ranges and slope angle.